 Such areas are more pleasant and liveable for residents, without stopping them reaching their homes by car, if need be.
 However, when an area is made safer, quieter, and more pleasant, walking and cycling become more attractive choices.
 You could ask candidates to implement these measures within your ward.

-3. Dedicated Space on Main Roads
+3. Protected Space on Main Roads

 Quiet zones help keep through motor traffic away from residential streets.
 But often people will need to cycle along main roads: because that’s where shops and workplaces are, or because they are the most direct routes.